lyraproj/docs/_docs/writing-workflow.md

 ## Declaring parameters and returns

 Each step in a workflow consumes parameters and, if necessary, produces returns for other steps in the workflow to use.
-Lyra can only execute a step when all of it's required parameters are available.
+Lyra can only execute a step when all of its required parameters are available.
 If you need to use parameters that are generated from outside of a workflow, you can declare these as top-level workflow parameters.
 Similarly, you can declare top-level workflow returns -- the end result of a workflow -- for use in other workflows.
-Parameters and returns are correlated by name and so must be unique within a workflow.
+Parameters and returns are correlated by name and must be unique within a workflow.

 Lyra workflows require a top-level `parameters` declaration under the following circumstances: